Kivy - Open source Python library for rapid development of applications

 - Ask your questions on the Kivy users forums

-Kivy logo have been done by Vincent Autin.
+The Kivy logo was made by Vincent Autin.
 The logo is placed under

-All the screenshots on the website that came from the Kivy's examples are under the Public Domain.
+All the screenshots on the website that came from Kivy's examples are under the Public Domain.

 All the screenshots in the Gallery are from their respective owners.
 Contact them first if you want to use the content.

 Kivy is a community project, led by professional software developers.
 We are responsible for developing and supporting Kivy, alongside of the community.
 We also work for companies that use Kivy for their professional products.

 - Core developers